I. Purpose of This Text

 What follows is undefined.

-That ambiguity is structural, not accidental.
+That ambiguity is structural.

 XI.
 Closing Statement

-The cryptobourgeoisie is not an identity to be adopted.
+The cryptobourgeoisie is a condition that emerges when tools make obedience optional, not an identity to be adopted.